-Houses of worship don't look all that busy when congregations aren't pouring into the doors on the weekends.
-But during the week, staff and volunteers are often hard at work planning missions and fundraising events or running summer camps, schools and daycare programs.
+Some may think houses of worship are busy only when they see congregations pouring into the doors on the weekends.
+However, during the week, staff and volunteers are often hard at work planning missions and fundraising events, or running summer camps, schools and daycare programs.
 How can you be sure you have secure management of payments and expense reimbursements for all of these diverse activities?

 Here are five tips from financial and nonprofit experts on managing expenses and improving record-keeping.